BSChuang/ML-WEBH/index.md

 Data scientists have created fake news classifiers in the past, but we are not aware at any efforts to classify information related specifically to Covid-19.
 Creating a classifier tailored to check social media posts about this topic will be extremely helpful in preventing the spread of healthcare misinformation online.

 ### Methods
+In the initial phase of the project, we focused on exploring the dataset using unsupervised techniques.
+This allows us to have a better understanding of our data, and to gain insights that may be useful when we proceed to the supervised learning step.

-To obtain our initial dataset, we downloaded a set of Covid-19 related tweets which had already been labelled as real or fake.
-This was more difficult than expected as the only the tweet id's were given, so some web-scraping had to be done to obtain the tweet text itself.
-Furthermore, corrupted tweet ids or those missing vital information had to be purged from the dataset.
-By the end of the data-cleaning we were left with 1092 tweets to analyze, 12% of which were fake, with 88% as real.
+To obtain our initial dataset, we downloaded a set of Covid-19 related tweets which had already been labeled as true or false (decribed [here](https://github.com/cuilimeng/CoAID)).
+Using this dataset was more difficult than expected, since it only included tweet id's (reference numbers to an actual tweet).
+As a result, we had to create a web-scraper to search twitter for the tweet itself.
+Further, some tweets in the dataset had been deleted, requiring us to exclude those from the final dataset.
+After this initial data-cleaning stage, we were left with 1092 tweets to analyze.
+A simple analysis of the class imbalance showed that 12% were fake news, as compared to the 88% that were true.

-We then performed vectorization to produce quantifiable data from the set of tweets.
-We decided on TF-IDF as our method of vectorization as it highlights the data which is most important in figuring out the validity of a tweet.
-This also solved the problem of data cleaning as TF-IDF recognizes the irrelevancy of words such as hyperlinks or those such as "the" or "of".
-With our vectorized dataset, we could now move onto dimensionality-reduction.

-In order to examine our performance, we plotted various pieces of data and analyzed the results.
-To establish what dimensionality to use for our dataframe, we used PCA to obtain the explained variance ratio for each dimension and plotted the variance explained by dimensionality.
-We found that of the original 702 dimensions, only 314 were required to explain 99% of the variance in the data.
+We next performed a vectorization step to convert tweet text into numeric vectors.
+We used the Term Frequency-Inverse Document Frequency (TF-IDF) algorithm as our vectorization method.
+Every unique unigram or bigram within the input text corpus became a distinct feature within out dataset.
+The value of that feature for a given tweet is dependent on the frequency of the word(s) corresponding to that feature within the tweet.
+This step also involved additional data cleaning.
+Here, we dropped all columns that were composed of English "stop words" - which are simple words like "the" or "is", which tend not to carry significant semantic value.

+At the end of the vectorization step, our data contained 702 dimensions.
+We used PCA to create a representation of this data with a lower dimensionality.
+Specifically, we chose the minimum number of PCA components that would capture 99% of the variance within the dataset.
+We found that the original 702 dimensional representation could be reduced to only the first 314 PCA dimensions, while still explaining 99% of the variance.
+A visualization of the cumulative variance explained by each PCA dimension is shown below.

 <img src="images/cumulative_variance.png" />

+In order to gain an intuitive understanding of the dataset, we attempted to visualize the pre-existing label assignments.
+We employed two techniques.
+The first made use of a two-dimensional plot, where the first and second PCA dimensions are shown on the X and Y axis, respectively.
+Each tweet within the dataset is graphed on this plot, and colored according to it's truth value.
+This plot is shown below, with true tweets in green, and false tweets in red.

+[image]

+We were encouraged by this visualization, since it appears that each label forms fairly distinctive groups.
+This portends well for future supervised learning / classification efforts.

+We also wanted to gain an understanding of the semantic differences between true and false tweets.
+To do this, we calculated the correlation between each class label, and all the single-word tf-idf features.
+We then sorted these tf-idf features based off of the correlation.
+In our visualization, we chose the top 10 mostly strongly correlated words for each class, and plotted their correlation strengths along the y-axis of a bar graph.
+We chose to normalize these correlations in order to better show the relative strengths of the relationships among all words shown.
+This plot is can be seen below.

+[image]

+After the earlier dimensionality reduction step, we also wanted to apply unsupervised clustering techniques to our data.
+We first attempted to employ K-Means clustering.
+In order to determine the proper number of clusters, we attempted to apply the elbow method of optimization.
+A plot comparing Within-Cluster-Sum-Of-Squares (WCSS) to the number of clusters is shown below.

+[image]

+As can be seen, the decrease is fairly linear with respect to increasing cluster number.
+This may indicate that K-Means is not the best approach for this dataset.
+Likely, this stems from the shape of the data, which appears to have one core circular region, and two oblong outer regions.
+Since K-Means is best suited to circularly clustered data, it likely cannot properly cluster the two oblong regions.
+Nonetheless, we were curious about further exploring the K-Means results.
+We performed K-Means with both 2 and 30 clusters.
+We explored these results through similar visualizations from the exploration of ground truth values.

+The two-dimensional PCA plots for both 2-cluster and 30-cluster assignments can be seen below.

+[image]

+It's notable that these cluster assignments are visually quite different than the ground truth labels, likely indicating that the clusters produced by K-Means have created divisions of the original dataset that are semantically different than the ground-truth true/false division.
+We can visualize the semantic content of each cluster using the word correlation technique from earlier.
+The relevant bar charts are shown below.

+[image]

-To visualize our clustering and labeling assignments, we plotted the first and second dimensions of our features as x and y coordinates, respectively.
+To visualize our clustering and labeling assignments, we plotted the firswt and second dimensions of our features as x and y coordinates, respectively.
 In our plots, we colored the points according to cluster assignment and real/fake label.
 After viewing these plots, we could see that we are able to differentiate the real and fake posts and group those into relatively distinct clusters.
 We initially generated the data for these plots using KMeans clustering, but eventually settled on DBScan as it proved more effective.
 Below, you can see the ground truth as well as the cluster assignments.

 <img src="images/ground_truth.png" />
 <img src="images/dbscan_clusters.png" />